 Sometimes leaders can fail to recognize that someone has a desire to be part of the conversation.
 By speaking up and putting themselves out there, women can make sure they are not overlooked.
 After all, “if there's no seat at the table, bring your own chair.”

-Sarah (Phelan) Avila, MSJ, has more than 10 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
-She enjoys developing strategic initiatives to grow business and discovering new and effective ways of conveying…Learn More
+Sarah (Phelan) Avila, MSJ, CDMP, has more than 15 years of experience working as a strategic marketing, business development, communications, public relations and social media professional.
+She enjoys developing strategic initiatives to grow business and discovering new and effective ways of…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More